ABOUT OSCAR

 WHAT IS OSCAR?

 OSCAR is a fully featured Electronic Medical Records (EMR) software program, designed by doctors for doctors, for use in medical offices.
 For a quick list of the key program features click here.
 Besides by physicians, OSCAR is also used by a variety of other front line health care professionals, including registered midwives, social workers, psychologists, nurse practitioners and physiotherapists.
 OSCAR is an OPEN SOURCE project.
-This means that the software can be downloaded freely by anyone and the source code is distributed with the software so that peer review and collaboration can take place.
-For a 2 minute mini demo of the EMR see: http://tinyurl.com/d93e6c To our knowledge OSCAR is the only widely deployed open source EMR system in Canada.
+To our knowledge OSCAR is the only widely deployed open source EMR system in Canada.
 The name "OSCAR" is an acronym for "Open Source Clinical Application Resource".

 OSCAR's HISTORY: